LRGH/plasmasm/README.md

 by GNU as, output to objdump-like syntax which can be used to check the results of the binary parser, output of the internal representation of symbols and basic blocs

+The reliability of PlasmASM depends on the version of the compiler and of the operating system.
+Automatic github action [usage.yml](.github/workflows/usage.yml) shows a list of supported compilers.

 Example, on a small program:
 ```